department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/2023-01-patient-safety-notice-usability-testing/conversation-guide.md

 - Can you share an example of something that is non-urgent?

-Would you please click on the word "only" for me?
+Would you please select the word "only" for me?
 Tell me how you feel about the phrase now that it says, "Don't use messages for non-urgent needs"?
 What makes you say that?

-If you would like to look at the other version, you can click on the word "don't" to go back.
+If you would like to look at the other version, you can select the word "don't" to go back.

 - Which wording do you think is more effective?
 What makes you say that?